 Serving Size: 1 Cup

-1 Cup whole or 2% milk or diary free alternative
+1 Cup whole or 2% milk or dairy-free alternative

-1/2 – 1 Teaspoon high quality, ground turmeric (adjust amount to taste)
+1/2 – 1 Teaspoon high quality, ground turmeric (adjust the amount to taste)

 1/2 Teaspoon powdered ginger or fresh grated